Georgegriff/griffadev/src/posts/react-focus-nested-components/react-isnt-javascript.md

 This code was working correctly, and then I was working on another pr based on a branch with new changes that I pulled in and I noticed that the focus navigation had started failing.

 > Actually, a unit test, which tested the focus interactions started failing which is actually pretty awesome!
 React Testing Library moved unit testing forward SO MUCH in comparison to Enzyme it's great.
 If it could only run by default inside a browser instead of Jest, that would be great.
-By default I mean, commonplace in the industry, i'm sure it's achievable.
+By default I mean, commonplace in the industry, I'm sure it's achievable.

 In my example above the new PR had added the equivalent of the `Codes` variable which is in the above snippet: